gokulpch/cloud-custodian-implementation/README.md

   - PolicyCleanUpStage
   - PolicyDeploymentStage

-# Setting up the Security Engineer workspace:
+# Security:

-## Setting-up your local environment with Cloud Custodian
+## local environment with Cloud Custodian

 To prevent packaging conflicts on your local environment it is recommended that you uses a virtual environment.